luminovang/documentation/utils/list.md

     - **Key-Value Pair**: Use `key=value` syntax.
     - **Nested Arrays**: Use square brackets `[]` and semicolons `;` for nested values.

-> **Note**: String lists are optimized for small arrays.
+> **Note**: String Listify are optimized for small arrays.
 While they can handle large arrays, performance overhead increases with size.
-Use string lists primarily for smaller data sets or when necessary.
+Use string listify primarily for smaller data sets or when necessary.

 ***

-### Capabilities of Lists Class
+### Capabilities

-While PHP’s built-in `implode` and `explode` functions are useful for basic string manipulation, the `Lists` class provides additional functionality that addresses more complex requirements for working with string representations of arrays.
-Here’s what makes the `Lists` class more powerful:
+While PHP’s built-in `implode` and `explode` functions are useful for basic string manipulation, the `Listify` class provides additional functionality that addresses more complex requirements for working with string representations of arrays.
+Here’s what makes the `Listify` class more powerful:

 #### 1. **Nested Array Handling**